artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 6. Athena guides the princess to bring aid to Odysseus
 7. King Alcinous promises to bring Odysseus home
 8. Athletic games; song of Ares and Aphrodite; songs of Troy
-9. Encounter in Cyclops' cave; Odysseus is cursed
+9. Encounter in Polyphemus the Cyclops' cave; Odysseus is cursed
-10. The winds take Odysseus home and away again; Laestrygonians destroy most of the fleet; a year with Circe
+10. Blown home and back; Laestrygonians destroy the fleet; a year with Circe
 11. Odysseus talks to ghosts in the kingdom of the dead
 12. Return to Circe; the Sirens; Scylla and Charybdis; Helios' cattle; Calypso
 13. Athena greets Odysseus on Ithaca; Poseidon turns the Phaeacians to stone
 14. Disguised Odysseus talks to the loyal swineherd Eumaeus
-15. Telemachus returns home; Eumaeus tells his story
+15. Telemachus returns with gifts and a seer; Eumaeus' story
-16. Odysseus meets Telemachus; they plan their revenge on the suitors
+16. Odysseus and Telemachus meet and plan revenge; the suitors conspire
+17. Mingling with the suitors
+18. Odysseus fights a hobo and chides the disloyal maidens
+19. Penelope questions disguised Odysseus; Eurycleia sees the scar
+20. Odysseus rests and receives omens; Apollo's feast
+21. The trial of the bow; Odysseus signals the attack
+22. Slaughter of the suitors and the disloyal maidens
+23. Odysseus and Penelope reunited
+24. Achilles and Agamemnon greet the suitor's ghosts; Odysseus and Laeretes; final battle and peace

 ## Justice, Morality, and the Gods